johnnyam8/areeba_phone_validation/README.md

        ```
         docker build -t areeba_phone_validation .
       ```
-    - After building the project, docker should be able to create an image
+    - After building the project, docker should be able to create an image, check the image created.
       ```
         docker images.
       ```